Diddy Kong Racing: Remake

 Diddy Kong Racing DS is a Nintendo DS remake of Diddy Kong Racing.
 Developed by Rare and published by Nintendo, it was released in February 2007 in North America, and April in Europe and Australia.
 This version received enhanced visuals and framerate in addition to touchscreen functions and Rumble Pak support for force feedback.
 Four new Donkey Kong themed racetracks were included in the remake, along with several modifications to the soundtrack.
 Banjo and Conker were replaced by Tiny Kong and Dixie Kong, while new playable characters Taj and Wizpig were also added.
-The DS version also features new modes which allow the player to create their own racetracks, customise their characters through recording voices, and an online multiplayer function.
-The racetrack creation mode replaced the original game's "battle modes".
+The DS version also features new modes which allow the player to create their own racetracks, customise their game through recording character voices and drawing player icons, and an online multiplayer function.
+The battle modes were restricted to multiplayer only, with the custom racetracks replacing them in Adventure Mode.
 The game was met with mixed reviews upon release, with critics asserting that the new additions were "gimmicky" and the touchscreen controls felt "horribly sensitive".

+The "Diddy Laugh"

+In the game's opening sequence, the sound of children laughing can be heard when the Rare logo is displayed.
+This stock sound effect is part of a library called The Premiere Edition Volume 1 released by sound producer and distributor The Hollywood Edge for use of stock sounds in media.
+Although it had been used previously in various films and television shows, this sound effect has come to be commonly referred to as "the Diddy laugh" due to its association with the game.
+According to Kevin Bayliss, the team got the idea to include a laughing sound effect in the opening after seeing Teletubbies, which had just begun airing at the time.
+They asked Tim Stamper's children, Joe Stamper Jr. and Kimberly Stamper, to laugh and sing in their new sound booth.
+The Stamper children's laughter was used alongside the original sound effect.